nthung2307/C-Prime/README.md

-This is arepository for C++ Prime Exercises!
+This is a repository for C++ Prime Exercises!